 - Kevin Griffith, Senior Vice President, The Adcom Group (Moderator)

-- Allison B. Vann, Rabbi, Suburban Temple-Koi Ami
+- Allison B. Vann, Rabbi, Suburban Temple-Kol Ami

 - Corey James, Senior Manager of Community Engagement & Foundation Development, Cleveland Cavaliers

-- Phyllis Harris, Executive Director, LGBT Community Center of Greater Cleveland
+- Phyllis "Seven" Harris, Executive Director, LGBT Community Center of Greater Cleveland

 - Todd Mesek, Chief Marketing Officer, ideastream